 EU's top diplomat visits east Ukraine front to show support against Moscow

-KYIV, Jan 5 (Reuters) - The European Union's top diplomat visited the frontline of Ukraine's war with Russian-backed forces on Wednesday, in what Kyiv welcomed as a show of solidarity against the threat of a major new military confrontation with Moscow.
+KYIV, Jan 5 (Reuters) - The European Union's top diplomat visited the frontline of Ukraine's war with Moscow-backed forces on Wednesday, promising "massive consequences and severe costs" for Russia if it launched a new military offensive against its neighbour.

 Josep Borrell flew by helicopter to the easterly Luhansk region, the first EU High Representative to do so since the outbreak of the conflict in 2014, as part of a Western diplomatic push in support of Ukraine.

-"With Russia's increased military build-up, I am here to show EU support for Ukraine's sovereignty and territorial integrity and to support sustained reform efforts that are key for resilience," Borrell tweeted.

-Ukraine has scrambled to shore up support from Western allies in recent weeks, accusing Russia of massing tens of thousands of troops near its borders in preparation for a possible large scale military offensive.
+"The conflict on the borders is on the verge of getting deeper and tensions have been building up with respect to the European security as a whole," Borrell told reporters.

+The EU has a firm stance and a strong commitment "that any military aggression against Ukraine will have massive consequences and severe costs", he added.

-Moscow denies U.S. assertions that it is planning an invasion of Ukraine and accuses Kyiv of building up its own forces in the east of the country.
+The Kremlin did not immediately issue a public response to Borrell's visit.
+Moscow has previously denied planning a new military offensive against Ukraine and accuses Kyiv of building up its own forces in the east of the country.

-Washington on Tuesday said there was strong consensus in Europe on the consequences for Russia if Moscow escalated the conflict with Ukraine.
+Russia has pressed the United States for security guarantees that NATO will halt its eastward expansion.
+The two sides will meet for talks in Geneva on January 9-10.

+Ukraine has long sought assurances that no decisions about its future, including its right to eventually join the EU and the NATO military alliance, would be made without its involvement.

 Relations between Kyiv and Moscow collapsed after Russia annexed Crimea in 2014 and Moscow-backed forces seized territory in eastern Ukraine that Kyiv wants back.

-Moscow wants guarantees that NATO will halt its eastward expansion and end military cooperation with Ukraine and Georgia, which have territorial disputes with Russia.

-(Reporting by Pavel Polityuk, Natalia Zinets and Matthias Williams; editing by John Stonestreet)
+(Reporting by Pavel Polityuk, Natalia Zinets and Matthias Williams; editing by John Stonestreet and Frank Jack Daniel)

 ((matthias.williams@thomsonreuters.com;))